maim-lain/mythicmanor/walkthrough.md

 #### Afternoon:
 - Clicking on the map in the top right of the screen lets you travel around the city
 - New Lark Park -> Click on the ice cream sign to go to Sweet Treats
-- Chat with Fanora -> Check each place then give up
+- Chat with Fanora
+    - Just wanted to visit
+    - Should I be..
+    - Check the first two places
+    - Check near the tree -> Cute bra
+    - Check near the bench -> That's a condom
+    - Give up
-- Thick Creams Cafe -> Chat with Naira -> Stare at her panties
+- Thick Creams Cafe -> Chat with Naira (the choices don't change anything, but I will occasionally mark optional choices that make girls react in different ways, etc)
+    - Optional: Make her happy
+        - No big deal
+        - Help her up
+        - Don't worry about it
+    - Optional: Make her embarrassed
+        - Are you always that clumsy?
+        - Stare at her panties
+        - Thanks for the free..

 #### Night:
+- Magic Lake -> Dock -> Look around
 - Esther Cam (Unblur) | Click on camera in her room and clean it (top left)
 - money?